 Please click this link: CQC report Feb 2016 if you would like to read either the summary or detailed report.

-Click here for Practice Charter
+Click link to open Practice Charter

 Everyone registered with the NHS in England, Wales and the Isle of Man has a unique patient identifier called NHS Number.
 Most GP practices will send you a letter containing your NHS Number when you register with them.